Pacific Palisades, Los Angeles: Inspiration Point Trail

 Inspiration Point Trail is a 2.1 mile-long hiking trail with 324 ft in elevation gain located within Will Rogers State Historic Park near the Riviera neighborhood.
 This is one of the oldest hiking trails in Los Angeles and was created by Will Rogers in the early 20th century.
 It is one of the few trails in the Palisades open to dogs.
 The trail is one of the main attractions of Will Rogers State Park, as it is an easy hike with unique vistas of the Los Angeles Basin and Santa Monica Bay.
 On a clear day one can see views of areas such as Catalina Island, Chino Hills, and Saddleback Peak at the summit of the trail.
 Inspiration Point Trail connects to Backbone Trail.

 Los Leones Trail

 Los Leones Trail, also known as Los Liones, is a moderately-challenging trail located in the Castellammare neighborhood.
 It is 7.3 miles long, with over 1,300 ft in elevation gain.
 Often spelled "Los Liones", the area is named after the mountain lions common in the area.

-Los Leones is one of the most-popular trails in the Westside, and weaves through a lush canyon with abundant green vegetation located in the southern end of Topanga State Park, just a 1/3 mile away from the Pacific.
-The ivy and chaparral-lined trail offers some of the best of Santa Monica Bay.
-After 1.3 miles and 550 feet of elevation gain, the trail arrives at a clearing on a ridge with a bench that looks down on the Palisades, Santa Monica city and bay, and the surrounding area.
+Los Leones is one of the most popular trails in the Westside, and moves through a canyon located in the southern end of Topanga State Park, which is 1/3 mile away from the Pacific.
 The top of the trail joins East Topanga Fire Road, which leads to the Paseo Miramar Trail which leads deeper into the Santa Monica Mountains.
 Further on the trail is "Parker Mesa Overlook", known for some of the best views of the coast of any trail in Los Angeles.
-The area consists of a flat plateau area with sweeping views of the coast.
+The area consists of a flat plateau area near the coast.